-Recently I was contacted a by law enforcement officer seeking help.
+Recently I was contacted by a law enforcement officer seeking help.
 His concern was that his administration insists on taking and posting photos of him and fellow officers to use on their department’s social media sites without first asking permission from the employees.
 Unfortunately, this is becoming more and more common as police agencies across the country attempt to connect with the community via social media.
 Many officers embrace this change in culture and willingly offer their photos for this purpose and look for opportunities to participate.
 Understandably though, some officers see this as an invasion to their privacy and a potential safety risk to themselves and their family.

 I realize that not all of my readers work in law enforcement, but many of you do.
 If this scenario applies to you, and you find yourself in this situation here are a couple options to keep in mind.